BenediktBertsch/csgoPlatform/README.md

 - WS_COLLECTION (Mappool, default is mine: 1809672996 - [More information](https://developer.valvesoftware.com/wiki/CSGO_Workshop_For_Server_Operators))

+- PORTSTART (sets the start number for ex.
+27016 and counts up to the many servers you have)

 To get statistics working (You need a MySQL Server):
 - db_Host
 - db_Name